 - Citizen of the United States.

-- New hires are required to become a resident of the City of St. Louis within 90 days of hire.
+- New Hires are required to become a resident of the City of St. Louis 120 days after completion of their working test period.

 - No felony convictions or unfavorable police record.